What does an open admission policy mean?

 Note: District employees already have an MEID – the same “Enterprise ID” used for the HRMS system (Time & Labor).

-A student ID is a brand new, eight-digit, system-generated number.
-All continuing students have already been assigned an ID number, which is discovered in students’ Online Student Center.
+A student ID is an eight-digit, system-generated number.
+All continuing students have already been assigned an ID number, which is discovered in students’ online Student Center.
 You will use the same student ID at every Maricopa Community College District school, so if you’ve ever enrolled at any MCCD college, you are considered a continuing student, even if you’re new to Rio Salado College.
-All brand new students will be assigned a system-generated number when they create their student account.
+All brand-new students will be assigned a system-generated number when they create their student account.
 Your student ID is not related to your Social Security Number in any way, even if you previously used your SSN as your ID.

 Before you begin your regular classes, take an hour or two to complete NSO101, a free non-credit orientation class that ensures you’ll get the most from your Rio Salado experience.
 Bookmark www.StartatRio.com, a portal that places all the essential tools, tips and resources you need in one place, whether you plan to pursue a degree or just want to take a couple of classes.
 A handy checklist shows you the best route for making a successful transition, while keeping track of the steps you’ve already completed.
 StartatRio.com and NSO101 will show you how to: apply for financial aid, transfer credit from other colleges, choose a study program, register for classes, take online classes, and much more.